The Toolbox: Living the Christian life the way God intended.

 Do we know how to use the tools God has given us?

 A man needed to cut down a bunch of trees in his backyard to make a space to build a barn.
-He knew it would take a lot of time and effort to cut down the trees using a hand saw so he decided to purchase a chainsaw.
+He knew it would take a lot of time and effort to cut down the trees using an axe so he decided to purchase a chainsaw.
 He never used one before but he heard they were not very difficult to use and it would make his job much easier.
 He went to his local chainsaw store and after describing what he wanted to accomplish to the salesperson, he walked out of the store with the recommended chainsaw.
 He did not ask how to use the chainsaw and he didn't obtain a user's manual.
 So he set out on his own to figure out how to use the saw.
 He used the saw all day.
 He was exhausted.
 In all his effort he was only able to cut down one tree.
 The next day he took the saw back to the store and complained that the saw did work very well and asked for his money back.
 The salesman asked to look at the saw to see if there was something wrong with it.
 He placed the saw on the ground, moved the start lever to the full choke position, and then pulled on the start cord.
 The saw started perfectly.
 The man who purchased the saw, surpised by what he heard, yelled out, "What's that noise?"

 Proverbs 3:5 tells us to "Trust in the Lord with all thine heart."
 You cannot grasp the depth and breadth of the "all" until you have a biblical understanding of the heart.
 Elsewhere in scripture the bible uses the words "all" and "whole" related to actions involving the heart: love, serve, obey, keep, seek, search, believe, praise, return, turn, etc. How can we truly honor the Lord in these actions unless we understand the heart?
 Holiness, worship, a sacrificial life, our identity in Christ, changing into the likeness of our Savior all involve the heart.
 Read my lesson "Proverbs 3:5-7" to learn more.